Event Information

 Safety Information

-Fraser Island is a natural environment and conditions are unpredictable.
+K'gari is a natural environment and conditions are unpredictable.
 Keep you and your family happy and healthy by reading all the safety information on the QPWS website, in brochures and on signs.
 It’s up to you to make your visit to Fraser Island memorable for all the right reasons.
 To view the event risk assessment detailing hazards, risks and controls

 The health, safety and general wellbeing of all volunteers is Four Wheel Drive Queensland’s number one priority.
 To ensure the health, safety and wellbeing of all volunteers and to reduce the risk of injury and illness the below must be followed: